michellelavergne/red-rising-api/README.md

 ## Lessons Learned:

 This is my first stab at building an API and it was A LOT of fun.
+I also learned how to use Heroku, Node and Express.

 ## Examples:
 Are you a Red Rising fan?
 Here's an <a href="https://redrisingtribute.netlify.app">early timeline web page I made.</a>